yhnbgf/Project_MediaManipulation/README.md

 # Project_MediaManipulation

-Hello Project Evaluator reading this.
+Hello person reading this.
 This code helps to identify people in images, so that there wont be any "fakes".
+Email me at lucas.ys.chin@gmail.com if you do not understand how to run it.